 Inbound DMARC and More: Letting the Right Ones In

-Our Fall 2020 Release includes Inbound DMARC visibility, a new enhancement to Agari Brand Protection that provides CISO organizations with enhanced visibility and confidence that must-see emails sent from their own domains to internal addresses—including those distributed by third-party email partners—are delivered to employee inboxes.
+Our Fall 2020 Release includes Inbound DMARC visibility, a new enhancement to Agari DMARC Protection that provides CISO organizations with enhanced visibility and confidence that must-see emails sent from their own domains to internal addresses—including those distributed by third-party email partners—are delivered to employee inboxes.

 Agari Phishing Defense now comes with new scoring adjustment features, which empower customers to locally tailor email risk scoring immediately, reducing false positives—and making phishing defense more effective, while helping to ensure business-critical messages aren't trapped in transit.

 Meanwhile, Agari customers can use new Agari Phishing Response capabilities to tag investigations with custom-defined attack classifications.
 By customizing attacks to their own specific threat taxonomy, customers can deliver more transparency to their organization, faster.
 Not only is phishing simulation training enhanced through a consistent nomenclature, but incident response grows more efficient.